APSL/redux-i18n/README.md

 </I18n>
 ```

-If you have partial translations, this means that you don't have your translations at 100% and you want to show untranslated literals in other language, you can use fallbackLang.
+If you have partial translations, this means that you don't have your translations at 100% and you want to show untranslated literals in an other language, you can use the *fallbackLang* prop.

 ```javascript
 <I18n translations={translations} initialLang="de" fallbackLang="en">